mkprizzle/esu-at-scale/README.md

 ## MSDN/Dev/Test/Visual Studio and DR Licensing
 Dev/Test licensed under MSDN and DR instances [\(check if you benefit\)](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-by-benefits) can be linked to production licenses for free ESU.
 To do this, leave the licensing details out of the CSV (as seen in the example provided CSV) and input the production server the dev server is associated with under the `AssociatedProdServer` column.
 If the server falls under the DR benefit, check that box for proper tagging.
 The script will automatically skip creation of a license for the server and attempt to link the production server's license to it and then tag both the license and target server for compliance. **It is important that the production servers appear first in the CSV list to ensure the production license is created before attempting to link dev servers to it, or the script will fail**

-**Do not use `AssociatedProdServer` with `AssociatedHost` as these settings are incompatible**
+**Do not use `AssociatedProdServer` with `AssociatedPhysicalHost` as these settings are incompatible**

 https://learn.microsoft.com/en-us/azure/azure-arc/servers/deliver-extended-security-updates#additional-scenarios

 ## One-to-many Licensing Across Servers
 You can create one license for multiple servers, such as the case when a physical host is being licensed for several VMs.
 Omit the licensing details such as core counts, editions and types in the CSV for servers you would like to associate to a host.
-Add the host (or server license you would like to assign to multiple VMsif not using physical host licensing) in the `AssociatedHost` column. **It is important that the host server appears first in the CSV list to ensure the host license is created before attempting to link associated servers to it, or the script will fail**
+Add the host (or server license you would like to assign to multiple VMsif not using physical host licensing) in the `AssociatedPhysicalHost` column. **It is important that the host server appears first in the CSV list to ensure the host license is created before attempting to link associated servers to it, or the script will fail**

-**Do not use `AssociatedProdServer` with `AssociatedHost` as these settings are incompatible**
+**Do not use `AssociatedProdServer` with `AssociatedPhysicalHost` as these settings are incompatible**

 # Pre-requisites:
 Tested on PowerShell 7.3.7 with PowerShell Az module 10.3.0 - running on prior versions will generate errors.